 Public schools in Spain

-Public schools are state-run, Spanish, and many parents are happy with their children to go here.
-They are free, but you pay monthly for the ‘comedor’ or dinner hall at school.
-That is if you want your children to eat at school and not come home for lunch.
+Public schools are state-run, Spanish, free, and many parents are happy with their children to go here.
 The public schools, there are of course many, are the trickiest to select as an expat.
 You just don’t have any knowledge about which ones are good.
-Also, if you don’t know where you are going to be living yet, it is pointless trying to enroll them since you need a postcode within the catchment area.
-But if you are looking for a way to get your children to speak Spanish as quickly as possible, going to a local, Spanish school is a good option.
+Also, if you don’t know where you are going to be living yet, it is pointless trying to enrol them since you need a postcode within the catchment area.

 Semi-private / concertado

 The semi-private, or ‘concertado’ status means that they are run and paid by the state but as a parent you contribute a monthly fee to receive the extras that a school offers.
 This could mean perhaps an extra teacher per class, more freedom in terms of their curriculum and how they design their classes and activities.
 A lot of the semi-private schools are religious (Catholic).
-And whereas some of them charge about the same as most private schools (which is around a minimum of 300-400 euro per month per child, often more), others charge very little and are in fact very affordable.
+Most are very affordable.

 Even though a lot of the private, bilingual or English-speaking schools in Spain call themselves ‘international’, almost 100% of the pupils are Spanish children.
 Many Spanish parents nowadays want their offspring to become fluent in English.
-Future job prospects are important in a country where unemployment rates are still at almost 25%.
-Being English speaking therefore has advantages.
 The ‘international’ part has mostly to do with the fact that half or almost all lessons are taught in English or the curriculum is based on the American or British system.
 It also means for many of these schools there are waiting lists.

 Valenciano is compulsory in all schools in the Valencian region, private or not, with a minimum amount of hours per week.
-It is a political thing, and depending on who the mayor is in any particular year, the hours could go up or down in the curriculum.
 Most schools choose to teach subjects like music, religion or science in Valenciano in addition to the actual Valenciano language classes, to make up for the required hours.

 Spanish parents often start looking at their preferred school almost as soon as their baby is born.
 Then they enroll their kids as early as they can possibly start.
 In Spain this is the year they turn 3 and in the private schools that are offering preschool childcare, they even babies accept babies.
 So by the time you arrive from abroad with your 4 and 6-year old, especially halfway through the year, classes are full.
 You may find yourself having to put your kids in a school that wasn’t even on your shortlist.